 If you choose the 25 year option, there will be a 20 per cent reduction in the number of ACCUs issued for your project.
 This is to cover the potential cost to the Government of replacing carbon stores after the project ends.
 This reduction is in addition to the five per cent

 The example below shows how the relinquishment of ACCUs earned may apply to your situation.

-John started a new land-based Emissions Reduction Fund project.
+John started a new area-based Emissions Reduction Fund project.
 He chose a 25 year permanence period.
 At the end of the first reporting period he calculated that his project achieved a net abatement of 10 000 tCO2-e.